Redefine Meat is moving plant-based proteins from patties to steaks

 The company raised $29 million in financing from Happiness Capital, from Hong Kong's Investor Lee Kum Kee and his condiment dynasty, and Hanaco Ventures, an investment fund backing startups in the United States and Israel.

-Investors have invaded the plant-based food industry, fortunes were raised by companies like Beyond Meat, which has created partnerships with everyone from Pepsico to McDonald's, and Impossible Foods, which counts among the brands boosting its plant-based faux meat.
+Investors have invaded the plant-based food industry, fortunes were raised by companies like Beyond Meat, which has created partnerships with everyone from Pepsico to McDonald's, and Impossible Foods, which counts King among the brands boosting its plant-based faux meat.

 All these companies have perfected plant patties that are a delight to our taste but, the prospect of bitting a cut of pea in the form of a ribeye, sirloin, or rump steak has been a technical hurdle for all these companies have yet to overcome in a commercial offering.